Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning

 - Learning Outcomes

-- Students who successfully complete the paper should be highly competent in
+Students who successfully complete this paper should be highly competent in:

 - Relating known patho-anatomical, neurophysiological and biomechanical bases to the assessment and rehabilitation of persons with injuries related to sports, exercise and physical activity;

 - Developing an advanced level of knowledge and practical skills of current injury prevention strategies for specific sports codes;

 - Discussing the role of the sports physiotherapist in the context of a multidisciplinary team.